alanbares/code-corps-ember/docs/INSTALLING.md

 ...
 ```

-## Setup your dependencies
+## Install your dependencies

 > Note: We bind to ports 4200 for Ember and 49152 for livereloading.
 Make sure you aren't running anything else on these ports.

-Go to the `code-corps-ember/` directory and run:
+Go to the `code-corps-ember` directory and run:

 ```shell
 npm install